Explore Azure Document Intelligence in Foundry Tools (formerly AI Document Intelligence). Transform documents with AI and OCR to extract text and stru

 Azure Document Intelligence integrates with: Microsoft Power Automate, Microsoft Teams, Azure Logic Apps, Epic Systems, Cerner, Salesforce Health Cloud, SAP Health, ServiceNow.

-Based on user reviews and social mentions, the most common pain points are: token usage, immediately.
+Based on user reviews and social mentions, the most common pain points are: token usage, down, API costs, emergency.